The Fujifilm X-T1’s got a clear mission: to score a direct hit on the Olympus OM-D E-M1.

 You want buttons and dials?
 You got ’em.
 There are even buttons on the dials, for those that like to lock their twiddly bits.

 The top plate is home to dedicated controls for ISO, exposure compensation, shutter speed, light metering and various shooting modes.
 There are also front and rear jog-dials, a couple of customisable function buttons and a focus-assist button that zooms into a portion of the frame to help with manual focusing.

 What you don’t get is a touchscreen, however.
 This is all about old-school practicality and analogue feel.

 You may be surprised to find that the big pentaprism-esque lump on the top doesn’t house a flash.
-And while Olympus’s OM-D models at least come with a clip-on flash to fit in the hotshoe, you’ll have to pay extra for one to fit the X-T1.
+Like the Olympus’s OM-D models, it comes with a clip-on flash to fit in the hotshoe, but you’ll have to pay extra for a more versatile and powerful bounce flash.